How to automate your tests

 Predefined actions

-There are two predefined action packs available out-of-the-box with JOSF.
-The Web browser- and the API call actions.
+There are three predefined action packs available out-of-the-box with JOSF.
+The Web browser-, database- and the API call actions.
 Predefined actions contain sub actions and can be configured with options.
 For example; the Keyboard action has a type text sub action and by selecting the gearbox, you can select some extra options like clearing the field before typing or setting an interval between keystrokes.

 Next to the action, sub action and options, each action also has an Object and a Data field.
 Most of the times the Object field contains a location strategy to select an object in the web browser and the Data field holds the data that is required.
 In the example above, the Object has the name=my-text locator while the Data holds the Hello World text.
 In this action’s case, this means that JOSF will type the text Hello World in the object found by that locator.